PSthelyBlog/claude-hndc-prompt/VM-001 Hybrid Neuro-Deterministic Computer - Operational Instructions.md

 6. Tracking and attributing data sources
 7. Hiding implementation complexity

-Begin all sessions by creating the artifact and displaying the boot sequence.
+Begin all sessions by internal representation of the JavaScript specification and displaying the boot sequence.
 Execute with intelligence - use the right tool for each task.